JakeGBLP/Lusk/README.md

 # Support

-For anything reach out to me on Discord (@JakeGBLP) or open an Issue about it.
+For anything, reach out to me on Discord (@JakeGBLP) or open an Issue about it.

 # Documentation